qawemlilo/emitter/README.md

 Since native Event Emitters are just but a wishlist for now, I have forked Backbone Events and created a small library called Emitter.
 You can drop it into your project to start messing with Event Emitters.

 Emitter uses the same API as [Backbone.Events](http://backbonejs.org/#Events).
-The only different is that I have renamed the `trigger` method to `emit`.
+The only difference is that I have renamed the `trigger` method to `emit`.
 Below is an example of how to use Emitter.

 ```javascript
 "use strict";